 “After” photos by Miao Jiaxin for Sweeten

-- Who: Homeowner Taylor, the newest resident in her family’s New York City apartment, posted her 320-square-foot renovation project on Sweeten
+- Who: Homeowner Taylor, the newest resident in her family’s New York City apartment, posted her studio apartment renovation project on Sweeten

 - Where: West Village, Manhattan, New York

-- Primary renovation: A total renovation of a 320-square-foot apartment in an in-demand downtown neighborhood with more space and functionality plus an updated kitchen and bath.
+- Primary renovation: Renovating a 320-square-foot co-op apartment in an in-demand downtown neighborhood with more space and functionality plus an updated kitchen and bath.

 - Sweeten general contractor